coelho-faminto/evot-php/README.md

-# evot-spam
+# evot-php

-This a branch of evot-php dedicated to offer support to the Evot Spam System
+This a very basic php framework developed to support EVOT Team Projects